wandb/docs/content/guides/integrations/skorch.md

 weight: 400
 ---

-You can use Weights & Biases with Skorch to automatically log the model with the best performance – along with all model performance metrics, the model topology and compute resources after each epoch.
-Every file saved in wandb_run.dir is automatically logged to W&B servers.
+You can use Weights & Biases with Skorch to automatically log the model with the best performance, along with all model performance metrics, the model topology and compute resources after each epoch.
+Every file saved in `wandb_run.dir` is automatically logged to W&B servers.

 See [example run](https://app.wandb.ai/borisd13/skorch/runs/s20or4ct?workspace=user-borisd13).